obonaventure/draft-bgp-tcp-tls/draft-wirtgen-bgp-tls.md

 router will attempt to connect using TCP-AO with a default key.
 When the TLS handshake is finished, the routers will derive a new TCP-AO key using the TLS key.

+TCP-MD5 {{RFC2385}} MAY be used to protect the TLS session if TCP-AO is not available on the BGP router.

 # IANA Considerations